dmacdo02/rps-queue/API.md

 <a name="rpsQueue"></a>

 ## rpsQueue
 The rpsQueue class attempts to process functionCalls from a queue at a fixed rate.
 The class ensures a maximum concurrency and a maximum number of items queued.
+The queue starts right away.

 **Kind**: global class
 **Properties**